-To improve core web vitals, start by implementing these simple changes to optimize LCP and CLS.
+To improve core web vitals, start by implementing these simple changes to optimize LCP, CLS, and INP.

 For LCP